tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 For applications, determining the size of your infrastructure is straightforward using Azure Migrate's discovery capabilities.

-During the discovery phase, it is essential to review all application dependencies.
-You should decide whether application downtime is acceptable during the migration, as this will influence the choice of migration tools.
+During the discovery phase, it's essential to review all application dependencies.
+You should decide whether application downtime is acceptable during the migration, as this influences the choice of migration tools.
 Based on this decision, you can choose between online or offline migration methods.

 If you opt for an online migration, ensure the necessary firewall ports are open to facilitate the migration process.